 know has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago personal injury attorney Aaron Bryant for a free consultation or go to the firm website at www.blgchicago.com.

 A somewhat controversial traffic law that passed the Illinois legislator over the summer came into effect on January 1, 2012.
 The new law requires all back seat passengers wear a seat belt.
 The new law gives police officers the ability to pull a vehicle over if they view the any passenger not wearing their seat belt.

 Illinois became the 26th state to require back seat passengers wear their seat belts.
 Despite many complaints that this law is overly intrusive, lawmakers believe this will help save lives.
-The Insurance Institute for Highway Safety has concluded that using shoulder belts in the back seat reduces the risk of a fatal injury during a car crash by 44% in cars and 73% in vans and SUVs.
+The Insurance Institute for Highway Safety has concluded that using shoulder belts in the back seat reduces the risk of a injuries like neck or back resulting in the need for spine pain treatment during a car crash by 44% in cars and 73% in vans and SUVs.
 Unbelted passengers also put others in the car in danger during an auto accident and increase the other passengers’ rate of injury or death by 40%.

 There have also been studies that a belted passenger in the back seat will prevent that passenger for being forced forward and injuring the front seat passengers.